-- which vehicular access is taken, provided the floor area does not extend beyond the footprint of the parking structure. - c.
-Coverage.
-The total aggregate floor area of all detached accessory structures shall not exceed 30 percent of the area contained within the boundaries of the setback required in the rear yard except with Design Review approval.
-See Chapter 22.42 (Design Review). - cd.
-Floor Area Ratio (FAR).
-A detached residential accessory structure shall be subject to the FAR requirements of the applicable zoning district, as FAR is defined in Article VIII (Development Code Definitions). - B. Parking structures.
-The following requirements shall apply to garages and other residential accessory structures for parking. - 1.
-Floor area ratio.
-A parking structure shall be subject to the FAR requirements of the applicable zoning district, as FAR is defined in Article VIII (Development Code Definitions). - 2.
-Front setback exception.
-Where the slope of the one-half of the parcel beginning at the street-access side is 20 percent or more, or where the elevation of the parcel at the property line from which vehicular access is taken is five feet or more above or below the elevation of the adjoining street, a garage, carport, or cardeck may be built to within three feet of the front and side property lines that abut the adjoining street from which vehicular access is taken.
-All portions of the dwelling other than the parking structure shall maintain the setbacks applicable to the primary dwelling in the applicable zoning district.
-No portion of a residential parking structure, including eaves or roof overhangs, shall extend beyond a property line or into an access easement or street right-of-way. - C. Home occupations.
-Home occupations are subject to Section 22.32.100 (Home Occupations). - D. Tennis and other recreational uses.
+- A. General requirements.
+All residential accessory uses and structures are subject to the following standards, except where more restrictive requirements are established by other provisions of this Section for specific uses. - 1.
+Relationship of accessory use to primary use.
+Residential accessory uses and structures shall be incidental to the primary or conditionally permitted use.
+Accessory uses and structures shall not be allowed until a primary or conditionally permitted use or structure has been established on the site, except as provided for in section 22.20.120. - 2.
+Attached structures.
+A residential accessory structure that is attached to a primary structure shall comply with all requirements of this Development Code applicable to the primary structure, including setbacks, height, and floor area ratio. - B. Tennis and other recreational uses.
 Private non-commercial outdoor tennis courts and courts for other sports (e.g., racquetball, etc.) accessory to a residential use may be established with Design Review approval, in compliance with Chapter 22.42, and are subject to the following requirements: - 1.
 Fencing.
 Court fencing shall be subject to the height limits of Section 22.20.050 (Fencing and Screening Standards). - 2.
 Lighting.
 Court lighting may be prohibited, as a condition of the Design Review approval.
 If allowed, the court lighting may be installed with a height not exceeding 10 feet, measured from the court surface.
-The lighting shall be directed downward, shall only illuminate the court, and shall not illuminate adjacent property. - E. Vehicle storage.
-The storage of vehicles, including incidental restoration and repair, shall be in compliance with Section 22.20.090.F (Restrictions on the Use of Front Yard Setbacks in Residential Districts), and Chapter 7.56 (Abandoned Vehicles) of the County Code. - F. Workshops or studios.
+The lighting shall be directed downward, shall only illuminate the court, and shall not illuminate adjacent property. - C. Vehicle storage.
+The storage of vehicles, including incidental restoration and repair, shall be in compliance with Section 22.20.090.F (Restrictions on the Use of Front Yard Setbacks in Residential Districts), and Chapter 7.56 (Abandoned Vehicles) of the County Code. - D. Workshops or studios.
 A residential accessory structure intended for engaging in artwork, crafts, handcraft manufacturing, mechanical work, etc. may be constructed or used as a workshop or studio in a residential zoning district solely for: non-commercial hobbies or amusements; maintenance of the primary structure or yards; artistic endeavors (e.g., painting, photography or sculpture); maintenance or mechanical work on vehicles owned or operated by the occupants; or other similar purposes.